One Simple Step for Better Health: Talk to Your Doctor

 Other Steps to Take

 You can lay the groundwork for a good patient-doctor relationship with some basic steps.
-That allows you to actively partner with your doctor to make treatment decisions that are most likely to work for you.
+That allows you to actively partner with your doctor to make treatment choices that are most likely to work for you.

 Scripps Health suggests these eight steps to build a strong relationship with your doctor: